amireh/nova/README.md

     echo my_value >&3

-Files are evaluated by lexicographical order -- you can control their evaluation order by prefixing their names with digits followed by a dash (`-`) and Envy will strip that prefix from the variable name.
+Files are evaluated by lexicographical order -- you can control their evaluation order by prefixing their names with digits followed by a dash (`-`) and Nova will strip that prefix from the variable name.

 In the following example profile, the scripts for `VAULT_TOKEN` and `CONSUL_HTTP_TOKEN` will have access to the values of the variables before them:

-    .envy
+    .nova
     └── profiles
         └── default
             ├── 10-CONSUL_HTTP_ADDR